Arduino Shield / Clearance Sale

 This set of HCI options has worked well for a number of different speakers.
 However it really isn’t that hard to change the number of options and their values.
 For example, the code to calculate the biquad coefficients for the crossover supports Butterworth, Bessel and Linkwitz-Riley topologies up to 14-pole (L-R 14), and adding these additional crossover types would be relatively easy, since the hard work of calculating the filter specifications is already done.
 Also, if you wanted a crossover at 2005Hz or some other odd value, that could be added by changing some simple switch-case statements.

 A nice feature of this software design is that the Arduino saves its state in its own EEPROM memory, so that if you hit the reset button or if power is interrupted, the Arduino restores the DSP and returns to the same screen and same settings as the last save.
 However, EEPROM has a finite number of writes that can be made, so in order to keep the number of writes to a minimum, the state is only saved when going to a new page.
-So whenever you change a value such as the volume or crossover frequency, you should cursor over to the next page of options in order to save that change.
+So, whenever you change a value such as the volume or crossover frequency, you should cursor over to the next page of options in order to save that change.